 Motorists are responsible for their vehicles, whether behind the wheel or not.
 Cars and trucks should be stored in a safe location when parked to avoid accidents such as rollaways.

-If you've been injured in a rollaway accident, or any auto accident, you need the help of an experienced Indiana injury attorney.
+If you've been injured in a rollaway accident, or any auto accident, you need the help of an experienced Indiana car accident attorney.
 At the law offices of Keller & Keller, we can provide you with a free consultation and advice on your case.